 Forms, guides and templates

-- The Recovery-oriented Overdose Prevention Services Guide will help you understand the licensing requirements.
+- The Recovery-oriented Supervised Consumption Services Standards will help you understand the licensing requirements.

-- Complete the Supervised Consumption Services Provider Licence Application Form (Coming soon) to apply for a licence.
+- Complete the Supervised Consumption Services Provider Licence Application Form (PDF, 152 KB) to apply for a licence.

-- Use the Monthly Service Utilization Reporting Template (Coming soon) to provide the required monthly reports on utilization, adverse events and referrals to treatment and recovery services and wrap-around services.
+- Use the Monthly Service Utilization Reporting Template (PDF, 71 KB) to provide the required monthly reports on utilization, adverse drug reactions and referrals to treatment and recovery services and wrap-around services.